Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Outer Approximation Algorithmic Framework

-Besides valid inequalities, we also derive optimality-based cuts (see Proposition \ref{valid_c_5}) which cut off integer feasible solutions that are not optimal or in a way that {\it not all} optimal solutions are removed.
-The proposed optimality-based cuts \eqref{VI5} state that the opening of a DB at location $j$ is required if and only if either one or two drones are positioned at $j$.
-The proof of Proposition \ref{valid_c_5} can be found in Appendix \ref{A5}. \begin{prop} The linear constraints
+Besides valid inequalities, we also derive optimality cuts (see Proposition \ref{valid_c_5}) which cut off integer feasible solutions that are not optimal or in a way that {\it not all} optimal solutions are removed.
+The proposed optimality cuts \eqref{VI5} state that the opening of a DB at location $j$ is required if and only if either one or two drones are positioned at $j$.
+The proof of Proposition \ref{valid_c_5} can be found in Appendix \ref{A5}. \begin{prop} The linear constraints are optimality-based cuts for problem \textbf{R-MILP}. \end{prop}